 Centres around the mulberry tree, which has global significance as a common feature of gardens in Australia with a heritage stemming from Asia and North America.

+Features the life-cycle of silkworms, which is often a classroom activity for preschools and primary schools.

-Gorgeous illustrations reflect the vibrance of the nature surrounding Milly and the wonder of the new worlds she travels to.
+Gorgeous illustrations reflect the vibrance of the nature surrounding Milly and the wonder and cultures of the new worlds (Asia) she travels to.

 Educators will love the engaging narrative of this story with good use of figurative language and teachable moments around environment, celebration and cross-cultural family connections.